top of page

 Once heavy metals cross into the body, they are not evenly distributed or rapidly eliminated.
 Many bind to proteins or structural tissues and are stored in organs such as the liver, kidneys, bones, or brain.

 Different entry routes influence how quickly metals reach circulation, which tissues they favor, and how long they persist.
 Inhaled metals may reach sensitive tissues faster, while ingested metals may accumulate gradually through repeated absorption.
-Over time, slow clearance and continued intake can lead to accumulation even when individual exposures remain below levels associated with acute toxicity.
+Over time, this accumulation can lead to effects associated with heavy metal toxicity and poisoning, especially when exposure continues without interruption.

 Understanding entry routes clarifies why chronic exposure behaves differently than short-term contact and why accumulation can occur quietly over years.